web-native/docs/observables/guide.md

 // Node-style import
 import Observables from '@web-native-js/observables';

 // Standard JavaScript import.
-(Actual path depends on where you installed JSEN to.) import Observables from './node_modules/@web-native-js/observables/src/index.js';
+(Actual path depends on where you installed Observables to.) import Observables from './node_modules/@web-native-js/observables/src/index.js';
 ```